Shippable/admiral/releaseNotes/master.md

   - Text alignment issues in SPOG have been fixed for the Microsoft Edge browser.
   - Improved the UX of the Billing page.
   - Ubuntu 16.04 Node initialization scripts do not set aufs as a storage driver.
 Storage driver is not set so that Docker         daemon can choose the most appropriate storage driver.
+  - Syncrepo's can be deleted while the pipeline is running.

 ## Custom Nodes